 When was the last time you went to a restaurant and your food came with a sprig of fresh green garnish on it?
-This common practice not only looks upscale and attractive, but it takes advantage of another quality of parsley: the ability to freshen breath.
+This common practice looks upscale and attractive and takes advantage of another quality of parsley: the ability to freshen breath.

-In addition to being a tasty herb used and loved around the world, parsley is an herb of many talents including a rich history of providing health benefits.
+In addition to being a tasty herb used and loved worldwide, parsley is an herb of many talents, including a rich history of providing health benefits.

 Parsley Plant: A Brief History

 Parsley is a hardy biennial herb in the Apiaceae family.
 The same family is home to many well-known plant cousins, including:

 Native to the Mediterranean region, parsley has been cultivated for at least 2,000 years.
 The Greeks believed it to be sacred and used it to decorate tombs but wouldn’t allow it near their meals.
 The Romans used it as a garnish as well as a hangover cure, adorning their tables and their necks with parsley.
 It was the Romans who brought this herb to England, and early settlers brought it to the Americas.

 The plant’s name stems from the Greek word ‘petrose’, which means “rock celery” in reference to the plant’s habit of growing on rocky terrain.

 This herb is now used in dishes around the world, both as an herb and a garnish for dishes.
 It’s especially common in European, Middle Eastern, and American recipes!

 I’m going over multiple ways to use this herb as well as how to grow it, harvest it, and preserve it.

 Benefits Of Parsley

 Parsley plants are more than a popular culinary addition.
 They’re also a nutritional powerhouse.
-Here are a few non-culinary benefits that parsley plants provide.
+Here are a few non-culinary benefits that parsley plants are said to provide: